2018 FIFA World Cup Group C: Australia vs Peru

 The two teams had never met before.

 Mile Jedinak was booked for a high boot on Christian Cueva after nine minutes of the first half.
 At the 18th minute, Paolo Guerrero broke into the penalty area, cut back onto his right foot and swung a deep cross for André Carrillo to lash a volley through Jedinak's legs and into the bottom right corner of the net.
 Tom Rogic beat three defenders on a run into the penalty area after 26 minutes and saw his shot saved by Pedro Gallese, before Mathew Leckie was denied by an Anderson Santamaría tackle as he slid in on goal.
 Five minutes into the second half, Guerrero hooked the ball into the far corner of the net beyond Mathew Ryan's left hand.
 Jedinak's far-post header was saved by Gallese and Trent Sainsbury shot wide from close range, while substitute Tim Cahill had a volley blocked inside the penalty area.
 Edison Flores crashed a low drive onto the post from the edge of the box in the closing minutes, but the offside flag was raised.

 Carrillo became the first Peru player to score at a World Cup in 36 years.
 He ended a barren run of 205 minutes since Guillermo La Rosa struck in a 5–1 loss to Poland during Spain 1982.
 Peru won their first match at the World Cup since a 4–1 win over Iran in 1978.
-Guerrero - aged 34 years and 176 days - became the third oldest South American scorer at the World Cup, behind only Argentina's Martín Palermo (36 years, 227 days) and Obdulio Varela of Uruguay (36 years 279 days).
+Guerrero – aged 34 years and 176 days – became the third oldest South American scorer at the World Cup, behind only Argentina's Martín Palermo (36 years, 227 days) and Obdulio Varela of Uruguay (36 years 279 days).
 Cahill became the first Australian to appear at four different World Cup finals.
-For Australia, they had not won any World Cup matches since their last major victory in 2010 FIFA World Cup, beating Serbia 2–1; and also Australia had not defeated any South American team in the FIFA World Cup, having been beaten by Brazil 0–2 in 2006, drew 0–0 and lost 1–3 to Chile in 1974 and 2014.
+For Australia, they had not won any World Cup matches since their last major victory in the 2010 FIFA World Cup, beating Serbia 2–1; and also Australia had not defeated any South American team in the World Cup, having been beaten by Brazil 0–2 in 2006, drew 0–0 and lost 1–3 to Chile in 1974 and 2014.